 A driving force behind this success is distributor Phoenix Productions.
 FNE spoke to Phoenix CEO Joanna Michalec

-WARSAW: The Polish Film Institute supported 41 new productions with 6.9 m EUR / 29.9 m PLN in the first session of financing for 2018.
+WARSAW: The Polish Film Institute supported eight feature films with 2 m EUR / 8.9 m PLN during the third and the last session of financing in 2018.

 WARSAW: The sequel to box office hit Planet Single had over 1 m admissions and remains in the number one spot in Poland for the third week in a row.
 The romantic comedy continues a streak of locally produced titles topping Polish box office charts in 2018.